-Lesson 1: All About Medicines
+Lesson 1: All About Medicine

-- Define over-the-counter medicines and prescription medicines
+- Define over-the-counter (OTC) medicines and prescription medicines

-- Define how to responsibly use medicine
+- Define how to responsibly use medicine.

 Time: One 40-minute class period

 - Describe how every medicine is unique and has a certain set of characteristics that enable it to treat specific symptoms.
 Have students recall a time when they had to take medicine.
 Ask students:

-• Has anyone ever taken medicine without the permission of a trusted adult?
+Q: Has anyone ever taken medicine without the permission of a trusted adult?
 If so, why?

 - Organize the class into groups of five or six.
 Distribute Student Worksheet 1 and have teams complete the worksheet.
 Discuss their answers as a class and invite any follow-up questions about the lesson.

 - Distribute the family newsletter resource available at scholastic.com/OTCmedsafety and encourage the students to continue the discussion at home.